This man in a space suit has a message

 "I think at this point most of it is to raise awareness of the movement," Dodd told CNN.
 "As a space flight enthusiast and as someone who operates as close to the scientific method as possible and values scientific literacy, I fear the idea of censorship of the scientific community."

-The date for the March for Science has yet to be set, but it's rumored to be coming this week.
+The date for the March for Science was announced Wednesday for April 22.

 Dodd told CNN he will "100% be going to Washington DC" to march.